simonwahll/wahllcontent/dart/design_patterns/state.md

 It consists of three parts:

 1. An interface the different states can implement.
-2. A number of different states that can be used by the state context class.
+2. Several different states that can be used by the state context class.
 3. A state context class that keeps track of the current state and provides a common interface.

 Let's start from the beginning.

 ## State Interface

-This is quite straight forward.
+This is quite straightforward.

 ```dart
 abstract class State {